Achievable logoAchievable logo

 Initially, the investor buys the long call for $9 and sells the short call for $4, creating a net debit of $5 or $500 overall ($5 x 100 shares).

-At $43, the long call is “in the money” (“call up”).
-To close the long call, the investor must perform a closing sale equal to the intrinsic value.
-The intrinsic value is $8 ($43 - $35), leading the investor to close the long call by selling it for $800.
+At $43, the long call is in the money (“call up”).
+To close the long call, the investor performs a closing sale equal to intrinsic value.
+The intrinsic value is $8 ($43 - $35), so the investor closes the long call by selling it for $800.

-At $43, the short call is “out of the money” and maintains no intrinsic value.
-To close the short call, the investor must perform a closing purchase equal to the intrinsic value.
-The intrinsic value is $0 (“out of the money”), leading the investor to close the short call by buying it for $0.
+At $43, the short call is out of the money and has no intrinsic value.
+To close the short call, the investor performs a closing purchase equal to intrinsic value.
+The intrinsic value is $0, so the investor closes the short call by buying it for $0.

 We have one last topic to cover in this section.
 Spread investors look for a specific outcome depending on whether the strategy is a debit or credit spread.
-Let’s start with what you need to know:
+Start with these associations:

 • Debit spreads = widen & exercise